riboflavin/test-framer-sync/compare/granola-vs-zoom-ai.md

 ## Evaluating Granola and Zoom AI
 Granola:
 - Pros: Minimal, user-friendly app with custom templates for notes and accurate transcription quality.
-- Cons: MacOS only, few integrations, lacks multi-user features, and some capabilities are basic due to being a new product.
+- Cons: MacOS only, few integrations, lacks multi-user features, and some capabilities are basic.

 Zoom AI:
-- Pros: Native integration with Zoom, real-time Q&A during meetings, unique whiteboard AI, and included with paid Zoom subscriptions.
+- Pros: Native integration with Zoom, real-time Q&A during meetings, unique whiteboard AI, and included with paid Zoom subscription.
 - Cons: Zoom-only functionality, requires a paid Zoom plan, speaker ID limits, and no custom vocabulary support.
 In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .